 - 1. Be able to identify the specific social agents that were the motors of change in any particular period, and to map them onto major social variables: race, class, gender, and/or social institutions: firms, 'the state' and its multiple agencies, a 'technocratic elite', Congress, a social movement with a definable ideology, 'experts', users, etc. - 2.
 Be able to specify the interests that drove each group of social actors, and show how and when they overlap and diverge, forming alliances and oppositions. - 3.
 Be able to ground 'abstract' concepts (modernization, development, deregulation, the market, globalization, imperialism, consumerism) in specific practices, and specific social actors. - 4.
 Be able to identify and clearly explain the intellectual arguments that a work is making. - 5.
 Be able to generate and defend your own, original intellectual positions. - 6.
 Be able to justify a research question through review of the literature and proper citation practices. - 7.
 Understand and speak to the limits of primary archival sources, interview and oral history material, and quantitative data. - 8.
 Be able to effectively communicate research and knowledge in clearly written, well-organized papers and in accessible, professional public presentations. - 9.
-Be able to produce and defend a 15-week annotated syllabus in each comprehensive field (before being allowed to take the exam).
+Be able to produce and defend one 15-week annotated syllabus in a comprehensive field .